Counterbalance Forklift Training

 Facilities Required

-Firstly, and most importantly, to carry out your forklift training, we will need the use of your counterbalance forklift truck.
-Also, an area where we will not be disturbed with ample space to carry out basic manoeuvres and testing.
-Pallets and realistic loads appropriate to your business are useful - the instructor will bring a selection of traffic cones.
-For the theory lessons, we need sufficient space for the instructor and the trainees to work.
-A small office with a table, chairs and power will suffice.
+Firstly, and most importantly, we will need access to your counterbalance forklift truck to conduct your training.
+Additionally, we require an undisturbed area with ample space for basic manoeuvres and testing.
+Pallets and realistic loads appropriate to your business are useful; the instructor will provide traffic cones.
+For the theory lessons, sufficient space is needed for the instructor and trainees to work.
+A small office with a table, chairs, and power will suffice.

-All forklift operators are required to wear safety boots and any other personal protective equipment as per the company's internal risk assessments.
-We supply hi-visibility vests.
+All forklift operators must wear safety boots and other personal protective equipment per the company's internal risk assessments.
+We supply high-visibility vests.

-On completion of this counterbalance forklift training, drivers are fully licensed to operate this category of truck.
+After completing this counterbalance forklift training, drivers are fully licensed to operate this category.
 The qualification is nationally recognised and accepted throughout the industry.

-• An A4 ITSSAR approved counterbalance certificate of basic training*
+- An A4 ITSSAR-approved counterbalance forklift certificate of basic training*

 Additionally, operators are entered or edited onto ITSSAR’s TOPS (Trained Operator Passport Scheme) database for future reference.

 Our service doesn't end with your training.
-At South Coast Forklift Training, we pride ourselves on our aftercare.
-It is what sets us apart from the competition and one of the many reasons our clients return to us.
-If you need us we are always here to answer any questions and offer advice.
+At South Coast Forklift Training, we pride ourselves on our exceptional aftercare.
+This sets us apart from the competition and is one of the many reasons our clients return to us.
+We're always here to answer any questions and offer advice.

 APPROVED FORKLIFT LICENCES AND CERTIFICATES